SC5/google-sheets-translate/README.md

 * @param {Object} opts               All the options
 * @param {String} opts.sheetOrdinal  Sheet ordinal to process.
 Defaults to 0 (first sheet)
+* @param {String} opts.sheetName     Sheet name to process.
+If not provided, uses sheetOrdinal
 * @param {String} opts.range         Range where the translations are.
 Defaults to whole document (first row contains the header)

 ## License